titu1994/Neural-Style-Transfer/Guide.md

 We are now down with the downloads.
 Onto actually installing all these things:
 - MS VS 2013 should auto install when downloaded.
 - Next, install CUDA.
-- Now, extract cuDNN into the CUDA sub-folder called "cuda".
+- Now, extract cuDNN into a folder.
+Inside it should be 3 sub folders which must be copied inside the CUDA directory.
 It should overwrite several files.
 If it doesn't overwrite the files, it's in the wrong place.
 - Next install Anaconda 2.2.0, and add it as default python interpreter.
 This adds python and conda commands to path automatically.
 - Next, extract OpenBLAS into C: drive.
 Also extract the mingw64 dlls into the bin folder.
 - Lastly, extract TDM-GCC into a seperate folder in C: drive